How to stay positive during your Job Search | Let

 Surround yourself with positive people

-Potential employers can sense when you are depressed, overeager or frantic and will pick up on your energy.The more negative you are about your own abilities, your job prospects, the businesses you apply with, and life in general, the less likely you are to land a job.
-Employers want people who believe in their skills, who want to work, and generally have a positive attitude.
+Employers can sense when you are depressed, overeager or frantic and will pick up on your energy.The more negative you are about your own abilities, your job prospects, and life in general, the less likely you are to land a job.
+Employers want people who believe in their skills, who want to work, and generally enjoyable to work with.

 Take stock of your talents